peteroupc/peteroupc.github.io/morealg.md

 <a id=tanh___lambda></a>
 ### tanh(_&lambda;_)

-There are two algorithms.

-The first takes advantage of the so-called Lambert's continued fraction for tanh(.), as well as Bernoulli Factory algorithm 3 for continued fractions.
+This algorithm takes advantage of the so-called Lambert's continued fraction for tanh(.), as well as Bernoulli Factory algorithm 3 for continued fractions.
 The algorithm begins with _k_ equal to 1.
 Then the following steps are taken.

 1. If _k_ is 1: Generate an unbiased random bit.
 If that bit is 1 (which happens with probability 1/2), flip the input coin and return the result.
 2. Do the following process repeatedly, until this run of the algorithm returns a value: